 The Lake Worth balloon festival was way out west in polo country.
 We had decided to go at night to see the balloon glow.
 Despite all the balloon festivals I have attended over the years, I have never seen a balloon glow.

 I had printed directions from Mapquest as neither one of us is adept at GPS.
 The directions led us on a wild goose chase through a residential neighborhood.
 I decided to give Siri a chance.
 She sent us down a dirt road that led us to a horse farm.
 The horses were beautiful, the barns exquisite, and I would have taken more photos if it weren’t for this.

 I took this really quick, from the moving car, afraid someone might Stand Their Ground.
 When I first saw the sign, We Don’t Call 911, I didn’t know what it meant.
 I didn’t see the rifle hanging beneath it.
-My husband laughed.
+Rich laughed.

 “You don’t know what that means?
 We Shoot to Kill, that’s what it means.”

 I laughed, nervously.
 “Friendly neighbors, aren’t they?
 Let’s get the hell out of here.”

 Farm hands loitering in the barn after a day of work stared us down as we circled the dirt road and drove past the house where they don’t call 911.
 I held my breath until we were back on the road.

 After parking the car and walking onto the field where twelve balloons lit their gas tanks, we got the bad news.
 It was too windy to put the balloons up.
 The balloon-like clouds lit by the setting sun would have to suffice.

 It was a beautiful night and the event was for a very worthy cause, the Wounded Warrior Foundation, so it wasn’t a complete bust.